 - True – Birds can replace old and damaged feathers through molting.
-Molting generally occurs after nesting or before migration when the bird has the resources and energy.
+Molting generally occurs after nesting or before migration when the bird has enough resources and energy.

 - False – If this were the case, birds would be too heavy to fly!
 Instead, birds have adapted to have very light but strong bones.

 - False – Birds generally have very good sight.
-Many birds can see color and some can even see light ranging in the ultraviolet spectrum, which humans cannot see!
+Many birds can see color; some can even see light ranging in the ultraviolet spectrum that humans cannot see!

-- False – The heartbeat of birds are faster than humans.
+- False – The heartbeat of birds are faster than that of humans.

-- True – All birds do lay eggs.
+- True – All birds species do lay eggs.
+Male birds do not.

 - False – There is a large variety of diets among birds.
-Birds eat anything from seeds, nectar, insects, worms, fish, crustaceans, frogs, and small animals.
+Birds eat anything from seeds, nectar, insects, worms, fish, crustaceans, frogs, to small animals.

-- False – While not all birds sing the beautiful songs we commonly think of, most are capable of making a variety of sounds whether they be calls, chip notes, or the sound of pecking against a tree.
-In many songbirds, males do more singing.
+- False – While not all birds sing the beautiful songs we commonly think of, most are capable of making a variety of sounds, whether they be calls, chip notes, or pecking against a tree.
+Males do more singing in many song birds.